amaliebanan/BachelorProjekt_Covid_Simulation/Readme.txt

-#Covid simulation on HCØ Institute, Copenhagen University
+#Covid simulation on simplified HCØ Institute, Copenhagen University

-A mesa-ABM model of the spread of corona virus on HCØ Institute at Copenhagen University.
+A mesa-ABM model of the spread of corona virus on simplified HCØ Institute at Copenhagen University.

 It is necessary to have python3 installed to run the project.